Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Introduction

+We present a unified holographic framework in which a Higgs‑like tachyon potential deforms the AdS geometry through a single color dielectric function \(G(\phi)\). {In this approach, the deformation due to free tachyon modes governs the UV regime, yielding a decreasing coupling, \(\alpha_s^{\text{AdS}}(Q^2)\), that connects the IR non‑perturbative regime to the intermediate energy region where the gluon condensate changes sign, and the coupling approaches the perturbative domain.} Unlike models that extrapolate from the IR to the UV (e.g., see a comprehensive review in \cite{AdS-book}), this method derives both the perturbative and nonperturbative behaviors directly from the corresponding geometric deformations, establishing a continuous and unified description across all momentum scales without interpolation.

-Additionally, we show that $\alpha_s(Q^2)$ and $\beta(Q^2)$ are related to strongly interacting scalar glueballs with mass $m_\phi$ and discuss its effect.
-We will discuss any {\it Landau singularity} that may be observed in the UV region and propose how to deal with it in the model framework.
-Strong running coupling is a subject of active research due to its limited understanding in the low momentum transfer region.
-Good knowledge of $\alpha_s(Q^{2})$ at $Q\,\rightarrow\,\infty$ is necessary to match for the growing precision of hadron scattering experiments and enhance the understanding of high energy unification of strongly interacting and electroweak theories.
-On the other hand, a precise understanding of $\alpha_s(Q^{2})$ at $Q\,\rightarrow\,0$ on the scale of proton mass enables us to understand hadron structure, confinement, and hadronization \cite{Olive, Prosperi, Altarelli, AdS-book} (and references therein).}
+Additionally, we show that \(\alpha_s(Q^2)\) and \(\beta(Q^2)\) are related to scalar glueballs with mass \(m_\phi\) in the IR regime or the tachyonic mass scale $\tilde{m}_\phi$ in the UV regime, and discuss their effect.
+We discuss any \textit{Landau singularity} that may be observed in the UV region and propose how to deal with it in the model framework.
+The strong running coupling is a subject of active research due to its limited understanding in the low-momentum transfer region.
+Good knowledge of \(\alpha_s(Q^{2})\) at \(Q \rightarrow \infty\) is necessary to match the growing precision of hadron scattering experiments and to enhance the understanding of high‑energy unification of strongly interacting and electroweak theories.
+On the other hand, a precise understanding of \(\alpha_s(Q^{2})\) at \(Q \rightarrow 0\) on the scale of the proton mass enables us to understand hadron structure, confinement, and hadronization \cite{Olive, coupling, Altarelli, AdS-book} (and references therein).